Introduction to Finite Element Methods: Generalized Galerkin approach

 For the \emph{non-conforming} Galerkin approach, we replace $U$ by $U_h$ and $V$ by $V_h$, where $U_h$ and $V_h$ are finite-dimensional spaces, and introduce a bilinear form $a_h:U_h\times V_h\to\R$ and a linear functional $F_h:V_h\to\R$.
 We then search for $u_h\in U_h$ satisfying

-In contrast to the conforming setting, the well-posedness of \eqref{eq:gen_galerkin_h} cannot be deduced from the well-posedness of \eqref{eq:gen_galerkin}, but needs to be proved independently.
-This is somewhat simpler due to the finite-dimensionality of the spaces. \begin{theorem} Let $U_h$ and $V_h$ be finite-dimensional with $\dim U_h = \dim V_h$.
-Let a bilinear form $a_h: U_h\times V_h\to\R$ and a linear functional $F_h:V_h\to\R$ be given satisfying the following assumptions: \begin{enumerate}[(i)] \item\emph{Inf-sup-condition}: There exists a $c_1>0$ such that
+In contrast to the conforming setting, the well-posedness of \eqref{eq:gen_galerkin_h} cannot be deduced from the well-posedness of \eqref{eq:gen_galerkin} but needs to be proved independently.
+This is somewhat simpler due to the finite-dimensionality of the spaces, where injectivity of a square matrix already implies surjectivity. \begin{theorem} Let $U_h$ and $V_h$ be finite-dimensional vector spaces with norms $\|\cdot\|_{U_h}$ and $\|\cdot\|_{V_h}$, respectively.
+Let a bilinear form $a_h: U_h\times V_h\to\R$ and a linear functional $F_h:V_h\to\R$ be given satisfying the following assumptions: \begin{enumerate}[(i)] \item\emph{discrete Inf--sup condition}: there exists a $c_1>0$ such that

-\item\emph{Continuity}: There exist $c_2,c_3$ such that
+\item\emph{Continuity}: there exist $c_2,c_3$ such that